SUMMARY OF FIRST EXERCISES

-At best – go outside – where things are moving and changing randomly... surprisingly... amazingly... sit down, (take off your glasses), and then:
+At best – go outside – where things are moving and changing randomly... surprisingly... amazingly... sit down for stability, and if you wear glasses, take them off.

 Seeing